JinningLianggithub/MorphDecom/README.md

 ## Modules
-### `decomposition_method.py`
+### `decomposition.py`
-- Functions to load data from TNG50
+- Functions to use data from loaded simulation to calculate dynamical quantities ```decomposition.get_kinematics```
-- Calculate dynamical quantities
+- Find binding energy ```decomposition.get_Ecut```
-- Re-estimate gravitational potential
+- Find circularity thresholds ```decomposition.get_etacut```
-- Find binding energy and circularity thresholds
+- Decompose galaxies into their constituent components ```decomposition.assign_label```
-- Decompose galaxies into their constituent components
+- Plot the face-on and edge-on image for different components ```decomposition.image_plot```

 ### `config.py`
 - Contains global variables and user controls including galaxy (Subfind) ID ```ID```, snapshot of the simulation ```snap```, hubble constant "little h" ```h```, redshift of the simulation ```z```, scale factor of the simulation ```c```, total matter density of the simulation at redshift 0 ```Om0```, baryonic matter density of the simulation at redshift 0 ```Omb```, dark energy desity of the simulation at redshift 0 ```OmL```, dark matter mass of the simulation as unit of 1e10Msun/h ```DMmass```, and gravitational solfening length of the simulation at this redshift ```epsilon```

 ### `snap_z_a.txt`
-- Provides a lookup table for matching snapshots to redshift and scale factor in TNG50
+- Provides a lookup table for matching snapshots to redshift and scale factor in TNG50.
+This is only for converting redshift and scale factor from snapshot.
+One can use the table from other simulation or just input the redshift and scale factor manually

 ## Dependencies
 Install the following libraries and packages to ensure the software functions correctly: